GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_unsecured.md

 If you would like to connect to Spinnaker without relying on port forwarding, we can expose it via a secure domain behind the [Identity-Aware Proxy](https://cloud.google.com/iap/).

+Note that this phase could take 30-60 minutes and Spinnaker will be inaccessible during this time.

 ```bash
 ~/spinnaker-for-gcp/scripts/expose/configure_endpoint.sh
 ```